SalvaCrea/Starter-Kit-Wordpress/README.md

 # Starter Kit Wordpress
 Starter Kit Wordpress with Gulp, Babel, Twig, Less, Composer, Bower, Browser-Sync, Autload Psr-4.
 This starter kit use [Timber](https://github.com/timber/timber) a library for integrating Twig in wordpress.

-The starter Kit Generate a wordpress theme with a moderne environement.
+The starter Kit Generate a wordpress theme with a modern environement.

 Deploy a website wordpress with just one command :